Aitslab/BioNLP/oskar/README.md

 In the project we are using the UCDenver [CRAFT corpus](https://github.com/UCDenver-ccp/craft-shared-tasks).

-## Installation of SpanBERT for coreference resolution.
+## Installation of SpanBERT for coreference resolution on colab.

 **Reference:** Jonathan K. Kummerfeld's Notebook.